kevbuh/jarvis/creative/branding.md

 What does a rich person have that a poor person doesn't?
 Time.

 Time is priceless?
-Buddy is the first product ever where you can actually BUY time.
+Buddy is the first product ever where you can actually BUY time back.

 Conviently communicate via text or audio, with either formats in response.